Time-domain anode-decoupling co-design for a floating microchannel plate detector readout

 The circuit-level transient model provides additional insight into how these high-pass cutoff frequencies manifest themselves in the time domain.
 In particular, the undershoot-recovery time constants $\tau$ are accurately reproduced by both presented modeling approaches, reflecting the combined contributions of $C_1$ and $C_2$ as given by Eq.~(\ref{eq:tau12}) and ultimately based on Eq.~(\ref{eq:rc}) (see Appendix~\ref{sec:abcd} for the derivation).
 This analysis leads to the cutoff frequency values $f_{\text{lo},2}$.
-The simulated Gaussian impulse responses for various component values are shown in Fig.~\ref{fig:simulink}.
+The Gaussian impulse responses from the Simulink model for various component values are shown in Fig.~\ref{fig:simulink}.

 Equation~(\ref{eq:tau12}) is a lumped-element expression and is used here specifically to describe the low-frequency high-pass corner.
 It is valid as long as $f_{\text{lo},2}$ lies well below the self-resonant frequencies of $C_1$ and $C_2$, such that both behave capacitively in this range.
 For strongly asymmetric values (e.g.\ iteration~C with $C_2\gg C_1$), \(C_{\text{eff},2} \approx C_1\), the cutoff is essentially insensitive to the frequency dependence of $C_2$ in the vicinity of $f_{\text{lo},2}$.